 The wound is closed with absorbable stitches and Micropore tape, and a sports bra is used to support the breasts after the operation – there is no need for bulky dressings.
 Drains are usually inserted, one in each breast.

-The operation can be undertaken at the Nuffield Health Exeter Hospital, the Royal Devon & Exeter Hospital or Mount Stuart Hospital in Torquay.
+The operation can be undertaken at the Nuffield Health Exeter Hospital or the Royal Devon & Exeter Hospital.
 Payment will be requested in advance of your operation.
 The cost of cosmetic surgery will reflect hospital, surgical and anaesthetic fees, and follow-up with Mr Stone.
 Costs sometimes vary depending upon the specific nature of the proposed procedure.
 You will be advised of the cost of your operation at the time of your consultation.

 Mr Stone take some time to will outline the risks and complications that can be associated with breast reduction surgery.
 In brief, these include risks that are associated with any surgical procedure including scarring (which can occasionally become lumpy), infection, bleeding, and thrombo-embolic complications (clots in the legs or lungs).